-The Trustees are long-term investors and are not looking to change their investment arrangements on an unduly frequent basis.
-However, the Trustees do keep those arrangements under review, including the continued engagement of Mercer using, among other things, the reporting described above.
+The Trustee is a long-term investor and is not looking to change his investment arrangements on an unduly frequent basis.
+However, the Trustee does keep those arrangements under review, including the continued engagement of Mercer using, among other things, the reporting described above.

-The Trustees monitor, and evaluate, the fees it pays for asset management services on an ongoing basis taking into account the progress made in achieving its investment strategy objectives as outlined in section 6.
-Mercer's, and MGIE's, fees are based on a percentage of the value of the Scheme's assets under management which covers the design and annual review of the de-risking strategy, and investment management of the assets.
+The Trustee monitors and evaluates the fees it pays for asset management services on an ongoing basis taking into account the progress made in achieving its investment strategy objectives as outlined in section 6.
+Mercer's and MGIE's fees are based on a percentage of the value of the Scheme's assets under management which covers the design and annual review of the de-risking strategy, and investment management of the assets.
 In addition, the underlying third party asset managers of the Mercer Funds also charge fees based on a percentage of the value of the assets under management.
 In some instances, some of the underlying managers may also be entitled to charge fees based on their performance.

 MGIE reviews the fees payable to third party asset managers managing assets invested in the Mercer Funds on a regular basis with any negotiated fee savings passed directly to the Scheme.
-Mercer's, MGIE's, and the third party asset managers', fees are outlined in a quarterly investment strategy report prepared for the Trustees, excluding performance-related fees and other expenses involved in the Mercer Funds not directly related with the management fee.
+Mercer's, MGIE's, and the third party asset managers', fees are outlined in a quarterly investment strategy report prepared for the Trustee, excluding performance-related fees and other expenses involved in the Mercer Funds not directly related with the management fee.